g CBI: Sex Offender Registry

 Accessibility

 The State of Colorado is committed to providing equitable access to our services to all Coloradans.
-Our ongoing accessibility effort works towards being in line with the Web Content Accessibility Guidelines (WCAG) version 2.1, level AA criteria.
+Our ongoing accessibility effort works towards being in line with the Web Content Accessibility Guidelines (WCAG) version 2.2, level AA criteria.
 We welcome comments on how to improve this website's accessibility for users with disabilities and for requests for accommodations to any State of Colorado services.
-Please submit suggestions via this form.